-Defi Du Seuil and Un De Sceaux clash again in Clarence House
+Defi Du Seuil and Un De Sceaux are the two star names among five runners declared for the Matchbook Clarence House Chase at Ascot.

 The Philip Hobbs-trained Defi Du Seuil got the better of Willie Mullins' Irish raider Un De Sceaux by a neck in a pulsating renewal of the Tingle Creek at Sandown in early December – and the pair will renew rivalry in this weekend's Grade One feature.